A bit of history – celebrating 150 years of the Trust

 Photo: The Trust recently supported the Society by purchasing some of their fundraising hoodies.
-Trustees, and management are pictured here with Jackie Gray, Executive Officer from the Society (Jackie is on the very far right of the photo).
+Trustees, and management are pictured here with previous Executive Officer Jackie Gray, from the Society (Jackie is on the far right of the photo).

 If you would like more information about the Trust or have a question to ask please complete the form opposite or call us on